MatteoGalletta/university/3104 Artificial Intelligence/studying/Teoria.md

 - Complete in the graph-search version (no cycles)
 - Not Optimal
 - Linear Space Complexity $O(bm)$ (where $m$ is the deepest path)
 	- we can reduce this to $O(m)$ by expanding only the successor
 ##### Depth-limited search
 Expands the deepest node up to $l$.
 - same as $DFS$, but stops when we reach depth $l$
 - Not Complete
 - Not Optimal
-- Lineare Space Complexity
+- Linear Space Complexity
 ##### Iterative deepening depth-first search
 Uses Depth-limited search with $l$ starting from 0.
 It increases the limit until a goal is found.
 It's useful when we have limited memory.
 We could use BFS until memory finishes.
 Then switch to iterative deepening depth-first search.
 - Complete